 About the programme

 Connecting Classrooms is a global education programme for schools, designed to support schools in developing core skills competencies in their students.
 Connecting Classrooms 4 builds on the success of the previous phase (CC2) which ran from June 2012 – June 2015.
 The new programme of Connecting Classrooms (CC4) builds on both phases and helps young people to develop the knowledge, skills and values to live and work in a globalised economy, and contribute responsibly both locally and globally.

 In the Middle East and North Africa, over the last 3 years, Connecting Classrooms has engaged 125 policy and decision makers, provided professional development training to almost 3509 teachers and 1812 school leaders.

 In Palestine, Connecting Classrooms (CC3) has engaged 10 policy and decision makers and provided training to 295 school teachers and leaders in core skills/transferable skills, engaged 241 schools, 4 of which have run successful partnership with schools in the UK.
 152 schools have received International School Awards for starting, developing, and embedding international dimension in their schools through curriculum based international activities implemented by 47,000 students from 6-18 years.

-Connecting Classrooms is co-funded by the British Council and the Department for International Development (DFID).
+Connecting Classrooms is co-funded by the British Council and the Foreign, Commonwealth & Development Office (FCDO).

 How we're connecting classrooms